All Episodes

 Because that means, because I don't have a hard pass to the White House, I'm a media reporter.

-So I mean I get to go, you get to go, the guy in the grease truck outside gets to go, my local librarian gets to go, because you're gonna need a bigger boat if everybody gets to go there and ask questions of the press secretary or the president.
+My local librarian gets to go because you're going to need a bigger boat if everybody gets to go there and ask questions of the press secretary or the president.

-And the bottom line is if this is kind of a move to put CNN and Acosta front and center, so we're talking about it, so it drives ratings.
+And the bottom line is, if this is kind of a move to put CNN and Acosta front and center so we're talking about it so it drives ratings, it ain't working because that network has lost viewers.

 They lost viewers by nearly 10%.